Hesperian Health Guides

 In this chapter:

-Effect of cochlear implant on hearing
+Effect of cochlear implants on hearing

 A man, his wife, and 2 children.
 The woman is speaking.